-Paul begins his letter revealing God’s power working mightily within us then seals it with prayer for the enlightenment of the eyes of our hearts for our understanding (Eph 1:12-25).
+Paul begins Ephesians by revealing God’s power working mightily within us then seals it with prayer for the enlightenment of the eyes of our hearts for our understanding (Eph 1:12-25).
 Paul reinforces this gospel of the kingdom: “of which I was made a servant according to the gift of that grace of God which was given me according to the working of his power” (Eph 3:7).
-Then, seals it with prayer for us to be filled with the fullness of God (Eph 3:14-19).
-“Now to him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to him be the glory in the assembly and in Messiah Yeshua to all generations forever and ever.
-Amen.
-(Eph 3:20-21 WMB) In last part of Ephesians, Paul exhorts: “In conclusion, strengthen yourselves in the Lord and in the power which His supreme might imparts.”
-Eph 6:10 WNT
+Then, seals Ephesians 1 with prayer for us to be filled with the fullness of God (Eph 3:14-19).

 We are empowered by the Lord to take the Spirit’s sword, which is the spoken word of God.